Skip to content

 2. Example for using JMS actions with a WebLogic server

-Finally, add your own Actions and Functions (see extending Chutney for further details)
+Optionally, add your own Actions and Functions.

 1